ericgiannini/Rabbitask/README.md

 ## Languages

 Rabbitask is written in both Objective-C as well as Swift 3.0.

+## ToDoList
+- Collapse the seperate folders for the two languages into separate targets in the same `.xcodeproj`.
+- Add the icons.

 ###### Please join us in [issues](https://github.com/ericgiannini/Rabbitask/issues) if you'd like to help us get to 1.0.
 Read about more [use cases for Rabbitask](https://medium.com/@unicornmobile/rabbitask-2e4c7dc82f16#.r73g7jjj3).